Hage Geingob: Early life

 Hage Geingob was born on 3 August 1941 in the Grootfontein district of the Otjozondjupa region in central Namibia.

 He received his early education at Otavi.
 He joined the Augustineum in 1958.
-In 1960, he was expelled from the Augustineum for participating in a march that protested the poor quality of education and food.
+In 1960, he was expelled from the Augustineum for participating in a march to protest against the poor quality of education and food.
 However, he was readmitted and finished the teacher training course in 1961.
 Subsequently, he took up a teaching position at the Tsumeb Primary School in Central Namibia but decided that he could not further his education in Namibia.
 As a teacher, he also resented being forced to participate in the Bantu Education System.

 Therefore, at the end of the school year, he left his job to seek knowledge and instruction that could help him change the system.
 He and three of his colleagues walked and hitchhiked to Botswana to escape the system.
 Geingob lived in exile in Botswana, the United States, and the United Kingdom for 27 years.
 In Botswana, he served as Assistant South West Africa People's Organization (SWAPO) Representative from 1963 to 1964.
 From Francistown, Botswana, he was scheduled to travel on a plane chartered by the African National Congress (ANC), but the plane was blown up by South African agents the evening before the plane was supposed to take off.
 Subsequently, the apartheid regime also tightened up the "underground railway".